-An AC system leaking water can be a much more serious problem than just a puddle of water on the floor.
-These leaks can cause major water damage, and in some cases, they are an indication that something is wrong with your air conditioner.
+An AC unit leaking water can be a much more serious problem than few drops or a puddle of water on the floor.
+Water leaks can cause major water damage to your home and belongings, and in most cases, they are an indication that something is wrong with your air conditioner.

-While water leaks are generally small and easy to fix, left unattended they can damage your home’s wall, floors, or electrical systems and even lead to dangerous mold.
-These leaks can often be avoided by regular preventive maintenance.
+While an air conditioning unit leaking water is generally easy to fix, if ignored it can result in damage to your home’s wall, floors, or electrical systems and even lead to dangerous mold growth.
+These leaks can often be avoided through regular preventive maintenance.

 9 Reasons Your AC Is Leaking Water